del-systems/swatcher/man/swatcher.md

   **added**\* - every path that was not detected on previous commit but on current one.
 Considered as **added**.
 Diff files aren't generated.

+- `diff-local <screenshot A> <screenshot B> <output>`

+  Compares two local PNG files and creates diff file if they aren't equal.
+Useful when tuning up tolerance parameter or investigating some edge cases. __Doesn't make any network requests__.
+No GitHub Actions event payload nor S3 configuration is neeeded.

+  Be aware, that this command exits with code `2` when comparision results them equal.
+Also, when files equal, file isn't touched.

 ## OPTIONS
 There are no options yet